neuml/txtai/README.md

 Python 3.6+ is supported

-Windows and macOS systems must run the following before installation.
+Windows and macOS systems have the following prerequisites.
 No additional steps for Linux.

 ### Windows